This section of the web site is managed by:

 The contributors to this book..have undertaken research on how eportfolios influence learning and the learning environment for students, faculty members, and institutions…This book features emergent results of studies from 20 institutions that have examined effects on student reflection, integrative learning, establishing identity, organizational learning, and designs for learning supported by technology.
 It also describes how institutions have responded to multiple challenges in eportfolio development, from engaging faculty to going to scale.’

-A. Jafari and C. Kaufman (Eds.)
+Jafari, A. and Kaufman, C. (Eds.)
 (2006), Handbook of research on ePortfolios, Hershey PA: Idea Group Reference

 Publisher’s Description: ‘The Handbook of Research on ePortfolios is the single source for comprehensive coverage of the major themes of ePortfolios, addressing all of the major issues, from concept to technology to implementation.
 It is the first reference publication to provide a complete investigation on a variety of ePortfolio uses through case studies and supporting technologies, and also explains the conceptual thinking behind current uses and potential uses not yet implemented.
 Over 100 international experts with countless years of experience lend this handbook the credibility that assures its readers of its extensive, recent, and reliable content.
 The Handbook of Research on ePortfolios is the first handbook to investigate commercial and academic ePortfolio systems-home-grown, off the shelf, and open source-and to supply proof-of-concept evidence of successful systems.’